alwaysblank/niku.alwaysblank.org/site/content/post/spicy-pork-burger.md

   - Portland Burger Week
     - 2018
 foods:
-  - Burger
+  - burger
-  - Thai Tea
+  - thai tea
 location: Danwei Canting
 ---
 #portlandburgerweek burger number 3, Danwei Canting's Spicy Pork Burger is a petite little item, almost more of a slider than a burger.
 It's good, but could definitely be a lot spicier.
 Tasty thai tea, though.